golang/website/_content/doc/security/decisions.md

 such as a function with a runtime that is O(n²) in terms of its input size, as equivalent to a panic.

+### Building malicious code {#malicious-build}

+Building an attacker-controlled program should be safe, even when running it is not.
+For example, we intend it to be safe to build untrusted code which is then run in a sandbox.
+We strongly recommend that anyone building untrusted code consider this a defense-in-depth measure, and that builds of untrusted code also be performed in an unprivileged sandbox environment.

+Data exfiltation is not in our threat model.
+Building an attacker-controlled program may produce output which contains the contents of arbitrary local files.

+*Executing* malicious code is also not in our threat model.
+Running a malicious program obviously permits it to do malicious things.

+A vulnerability, usually PRIVATE track:

+- A malicious module can cause "go build" to execute arbitrary code.

+Not handled as a security issue:

+- "go build" produces an error containing text from an arbitrary local file.
+- A compiled executable contains the contents from an arbitrary local file.
+- A malicious program can corrupt the runtime's state and execute arbitrary code.
+- A compilation bug allows obfuscating malicious code.

 ## Non-Vulnerabilities {#non-vuln}

 ### Attacker-controlled environment {#attacker-control}